Fransno/Mini-prosjekt/README.md

 Custom ROS2 node that implements a PID controller.
 - **`pid_controller.cpp`**: The PID algorithm itself
 - **`pid_controller_node.cpp`**: ROS2 node that subscribes to `/joint_states` and publishes to `/velocity_controller/commands`
-- Parameters can be configured via ROS2 parameter server

 ## Usage